Jump to main content

 A unique fjord cooling solution

-Our mountain hall facility, SVG1-Rennesøy, has its data center cooling source available from the adjacent deep-water fjord.
+Our mountain hall facility, SVG-Rennesøy, has its data center cooling source available from the adjacent deep-water fjord.
 This is a so-called threshold fjord where the fjord inlet is shallower.
 Whereas the middle of the fjord is very deep.
 (150 m.
 See picture) As a consequence, there is a constant temperature of 8C (46F) at a depth below 75 meters.

 So how does it work?